top of page

 The history of Renault in Algeria

 Renault made its first presence in Algeria in 1922 with the creation of S.A.D.A.R.
-(Société Algérienne des Automobiles Renault) which was responsible for distributing the brand's vehicles to the Losange.
-The conquest of the Algerian market is timid for Renault unlike its competitor Citroën which adopts a policy of conquest of the external market while Renault remains focused on its internal market.
-The economic crisis of 1930 will change the deal, and Renault changes strategy, it wants to sell in Algeria, but it has already fallen far behind its competitor on the Quai de Javel, which is increasing its marketing actions, in particular its missions and cruises ( we will come back to this in a future article).
+(Société Algérienne des Automobiles Renault), which was responsible for distributing the vehicles of the diamond-shaped brand.
+Renault's conquest of the Algerian market was timid, unlike its competitor Citroën, which adopted a policy of conquering the foreign market, while Renault remained focused on its domestic market.
+The economic crisis of 1930 would change the situation, and Renault changed its strategy; it wanted to sell in Algeria, but it had already fallen far behind commercially compared to its competitor on the Quai de Javel, which was multiplying its marketing campaigns, notably with its missions and cruises.

 Usine Renault CARAL Alger - Montage R8

-Renault offers Peugeot to join it at Maison Carrée, but the Sochaux firm politely refuses, after having carefully analyzed the situation: “We can have a factory in Algeria for a derisory sum thanks to subsidies.
-But the safety and quality conditions are not met”.
-Renault therefore works alone.
-But the threats of the Secret Army (O.A.S.) towards the Muslim workers push them to stop coming to the factory.
-The transport of CKD boxes, leaving the port of Algiers to the factory, becomes impossible to ensure.
-The O.A.S. threatens to plasticize the Renault factory and the factory closes during this period of the end of the Algerian war.
+In 1961, Renault offered Peugeot the chance to join him at Maison Carrée, but the Sochaux-based firm politely refused after carefully analyzing the situation: "We can have a factory in Algeria for a paltry sum thanks to subsidies.
+But the safety and quality conditions are not met."
+Renault therefore worked alone.
+But threats from the Secret Army (OAS) against Muslim workers forced them to stop coming to the factory.
+Transporting CKD crates from the port of Algiers to the factory became impossible.
+The OAS threatened to bomb the Renault factory, and the factory closed during this period at the end of the Algerian War.

-After independence, the young Algerian government negotiated the operating conditions of CARAL, which became Renault-Algeria and came under the supervision of a state company, SONACOME.
-From 1962, the Renault factory will be exempt from all import duties, and protected by a monopoly.
-The planned economy provides for no competing factories, and car imports (except those from Algerians returning to the country) will be heavily taxed.
-The factory can therefore start up in the clemency of the planned economy, and grow calmly.
-It does so at the rate of the agreements signed with the government: 12, 17, 20 then 24 cars per day, with the objective of reaching 25 as quickly as possible, i.e. the break-even point of the case.
-New models are introduced, such as the R4 and R8, but also SAVIEM utilities and agricultural equipment from the Le Mans factory.
+After independence, the young Algerian government negotiated the operating conditions of CARAL, which became Renault-Algeria and came under the supervision of a state-owned company, SONACOME.
+From 1962, the Renault factory was exempt from all import duties and protected by a monopoly.
+The planned economy did not provide for any competing factories, and car imports (except those from Algerians returning home) were heavily taxed.
+The factory could therefore start up in the leniency of the planned economy and grow slowly.
+It did so at the pace of the agreements signed with the government: 12, 17, 20, then 24 cars per day, with the goal of reaching 25 as quickly as possible, the break-even point for the business.
+New models are introduced, such as the R4 and R8, but also utility vehicles from SAVIEM and agricultural equipment from the Le Mans factory.

 The first tensions began in 1965